 Your own Olympic Games Experience

 Get your friends together and have your own slalom or downhill run at one of the state’s ski and snowboard areas: Bottineau Winter Park near Bottineau, Frost Fire Ski Area near Walhalla and Huff Hills Ski Area near Mandan.
-All feature downhill runs and snowboarding terrain parks for adventurous types like Shaun White.
+All feature downhill runs and snowboarding terrain parks for adventurous types.

 If gliding effortlessly around the ice is your idea of a relaxing outdoor activity, it’s not hard to find indoor and outdoor skating rinks.
 Olympians make it look so easy, but they, too, honed their skills at an early age on local ice sheets.

 For a truly unique and difficult sport, try curling.
 Always popular in areas known for their rather cool climates, curling exploded in popularity after its inclusion in the Olympics.
 Watch it, then contact your local curling club to get involved.
 HURRY!

 Or slow down and glide through a quiet forest on cross-country ski trails.
 The silence of our parks and woodland trails is deafening.
 It's just you, the woodlands and the wildlife, making for one truly enjoyable and relaxing afternoon.

 Thought your hockey playing days were over?
 They’re not.
 Many cities have recreational hockey leagues for adults who want to keep playing long after thoughts of an NHL career have disappeared.
 Contact your local parks and recreation office to find out if there is a league in your area.